Background Events - September 1939-March 1940

 On Northern Patrol, one cruiser was between the

-Clyde for a period of rest and refit; light cruiser
+arrived in the Clyde for a period of rest and refit; light cruiser CERES arrived at Scapa

-DUNEDIN arrived at Scapa Flow after her refit in the Clyde, and left for Northern
+arrived at Scapa Flow after her refit in the Clyde, and left

-Patrol; and armed merchant cruiser JERVIS BAY arrived at Portsmouth.
+for Northern Patrol; and armed merchant cruiser JERVIS BAY

 Armed merchant cruiser DERBYSHIRE was in a collision